Instant overview

 Changing these variables can really give your body something new to deal with and help you stay on track with your goals.

-Even if were to do the same exercises for 5 months, as long as you changed some of these variables, your muscles wont get used to working with the same load, therefore you can do what movements you're comfortable doing, but changing how your body has to react to it.
+Even if you were to do the same exercises for 5 months, as long as you changed some of these variables, your muscles won't get used to working with the same load.
+Therefore, you can do what movements you're comfortable doing, while changing how your body has to react to them.

 Can you switch up your workouts too much?